What I’d Do If I Had to Sell My Children’s Book From Scratch (Again)

 Why Your $100 Amazon Ads Budget Isn’t Turning Into Sales (And What to Do About It)

 Spending $100 a day on Amazon Ads but not seeing any sales can be incredibly frustrating.
 You know your book is great, but your ad spend isn’t delivering the results you expected.
 If you’re feeling stuck, don’t worry—you're not alone.
 Many authors face this challenge, and there are actionable steps you can take to turn things around.
+The eBook goes into all recommended strategies and advice for authors.

 Here’s a breakdown of what might be going wrong and how to fix it.
+If you want the full strategy in one place, grab the guide

 1. Are You Targeting the Right Keywords?